weezy20/zv/README.md

 zv help                                # Detailed instructions for zv.
 Use `--help` for long help or `-h` for short help with a subcommand.
 ```

-`minisign` verification is done using [jedisct1/rust-minisign](https://github.com/jedisct1/rust-minisign) — a Minisign library in pure Rust.
+`minisign` verification is done using [jedisct1/rust-minisign-verify](https://github.com/jedisct1/rust-minisign-verify) — a small minisign library in pure Rust.

 It also supports `NO_COLOR` for non-TTY environments.